MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 # Host WinRT XAML controls in desktop apps (XAML Islands)

 Starting in Windows 10, version 1903, you can host WinRT XAML controls in non-UWP desktop applications using a feature called *XAML Islands*.
-This feature enables you to enhance the look, feel, and functionality of your existing WPF, Windows Forms, and C++ Win32 applications with the latest Windows 10 UI features that are only available via WinRT XAML controls.
-This means that you can use UWP features such as [Windows Ink](/windows/uwp/design/input/pen-and-stylus-interactions) and controls that support the [Fluent Design System](/windows/uwp/design/fluent-design-system/index) in your existing WPF, Windows Forms, and C++ Win32 applications.
+This feature enables you to enhance the look, feel, and functionality of your existing WPF, Windows Forms, and C++ desktop (Win32) applications with the latest Windows 10 UI features that are only available via WinRT XAML controls.
+This means that you can use UWP features such as [Windows Ink](/windows/uwp/design/input/pen-and-stylus-interactions) and controls that support the [Fluent Design System](/windows/uwp/design/fluent-design-system/index) in your existing WPF, Windows Forms, and C++ desktop applications.

 You can host any WinRT XAML control that derives from [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement), including: